mysh3k/programowanie-aplikacji-zapleczowych/payment/README.md

 ```python
 pip install requests
 ```
+##Set up the PostgreSQL database:
+Install PostgreSQL on the computer and create a new PostgreSQL database for your project.
+Note down the database name, username, password, and host details for the next step.

 # Configure the project settings:
 In your Django project, open the settings.py file and make the following changes: